sagepublishing/sage-alexa-definitions/README.md

 The `SageTerms` table records the canonical terms, including IDs, definitions, preferred name, and links to other terms.
 It is used to compose the bulk of the spoken responses for the skill.

+## Security

+The [lambda_basic_execution](https://console.aws.amazon.com/iam/home?region=us-east-1#/roles/lambda_basic_execution) IAM role was modified to allow the lambda function to read from DynamoDB.
+The `AmazonDynamoDBReadOnlyAccess` policy was added to the role.

 # Named Entity Resolution

 Note that the Sage Research Methods skill uses Named Entity Recognition to identify terms in speech.